 Children's Center (Child Care)

-Built with student-raised funds, the Associated Students’ Children’s Center was carefully designed to address the needs of young children.
-A qualified staff of certificated, experienced teachers welcomes children six months to six years old.
+Built with student-raised funds, the Associated Students’ Children’s Center was carefully designed to provide support for Sac State students who are raising young children.
+A qualified staff of certificated, experienced teachers welcomes families with children six months of age through kindergarten.
 Student employees round out the rest of the adult-child ratio, adding a wealth of experience, knowledge, and cultural diversity.
-The center earned national accreditation through the National Association for the Education of Young Children (NAEYC) in 2006 and was re-accredited in 2011and again in 2016.
+In addition to student employees, the Center provides internships for fieldwork courses and observation opportunities to students enrolled in a variety of courses.
+The Children’s Center earned National Accreditation through the National Association for the Education of Young Children (NAEYC) in 2006 and was re-accredited in 2011and again in 2016.

 Children of students, faculty, and staff may attend this program, although priority admission is given to children of enrolled Sacramento State students.

-Fees are based on part and full day rates.
-Students may apply for childcare financial assistance if they meet income eligibility guidelines.
+Students may apply directly to the Center for financial assistance if they meet income eligibility guidelines.

 Student Health and Counseling Services